FN Model 30-11: Design

 FN distinguished their rifle with stability which was achieved by the heavy barrel and wide bipod.
 FN borrowed parts from other product lines but this should not be confused with assembling a rifle from a parts bin.
 Parts were specifically finished, altered, or made for the FN 30-11 sniper rifle.
-The smooth action (receiver, bolt, and safety) originated from the Supreme line, the barrel originated from a MAG-58 barrel blank and was finished by Canons Delcour an FN supplier of high quality barrels.
-The flashhider was sourced from the MAG-58 line and the MAG-58 bipod was modified to fit the UIT rail, also known as Anschutz rail.

-Rifles were finished in FN's black enamel paint and originate from de model 30.
+The Model 30-11s were finished in FN's black enamel paint and originate from de model 30.
 Early bolts were left in the white, but this was changed within a few years with blued bolt handles, bolt sleeves, and cocking pieces.
 The custom walnut stock was made by FN.
-At the time all sniper rifle stocks were made out of walnut.
-The use of walnut on the FN 30-11 did not have adverse effects on accuracy as the rifle has a free floating barrel.